COC Centro Oncológico de Chihuahua

 • Abdominal pain.

-• Vague discomfort in the abdomen, usually just above the navel.
+• Vague discomfort in the abdomen, typically just above the navel.

-• Sensation of fullness in the upper abdomen after eating a light meal.
+• A sensation of fullness in the upper abdomen after eating a light meal.

 • Nausea.